AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ## Create a snapshot

-To create a snapshot, you must have an admin role for the environment.
+To create a snapshot, you must have an Admin role for the environment.

 **To create a snapshot using the Project Web Interface**: